JordanMajd/hammerspoon/README.md

  - Psuedo full screen using `cmd` + `alt` + `f`
  - Lock screen using `cmd` + `alt` + `l`
  - Disables window animations.
- - Redshift menubar item that allows variable screen temperature for easier night reading.
- - A 'caffeine' mode, which keeps the screen awake and disables notifications using `cmd` + `alt` + `c` or menubar.
  - A menubar dropdown to select primary screen resolution and DPI.
  - Automatically reloads when code is updated.